design-tokens/community-group/technical-reports/format/types.md

 ## Color

 Represents a 24bit RGB or 24+8bit RGBA color in the sRGB color space.
-The `type` property MUST be set to the string "color".
+The `type` property MUST be set to the string `color`.
 The value MUST be a string containing a hex triplet/quartet including the preceding # character.
 To support other color spaces, such as HSL, export tools SHOULD convert color tokens to the equivalent value as needed.

 For example, initially the color tokens MAY be defined as such: